-When you see running workouts, you may see terms like "sprints," "easy jog," "fartleks," "intervals," "gassers," and even "goal-pace running."
+When you see running workouts, you may see terms like "sprints," "easy jog," "fartleks," "intervals," "gassers" and even "goal-pace running."
 They all are references to different types of pace workouts, and they are all different -- some more different than others.

-Here is an email from a young man who has made tremendous progress with both running and weight loss:
+Here is an email from a young man who has made tremendous progress with running and weight loss:

 Stew, I need to pass a 1.5-mile fitness test run and get my time below 12 minutes (11:58 is the slowest I can go).
-I am currently at 13 minutes but have dropped from 16 minutes as well as 25 lbs at the same time.
+I am currently at 13 minutes but have dropped from 16 minutes as well as 25 pounds at the same time.
 I still have some weight to lose but within the standard.
 Any recommendations?
 Still trying.

 Here is how I would do it:

 Evaluate how much you are running per week now.
 Keep it at that mileage but do it at a faster pace.
 You can run every other day with non-impact cardio activities, like bike, swim or elliptical, in place of running if you feel your joints, shins and feet need a break from the impact.
 But if you are feeling fine, try the following: